Core concepts

 Example: @autodoc Namespace\ClassName

-@autodoc {http-method} {route}
+@autodoc {http-method} {route} {http-status?} {options?}

-Exports response structure of the route.
+Exports response structure of a route.

 Example: @autodoc POST /api/message 201

-@autodoc {http-method} {route} request
+@autodoc {http-method} {route} request {options?}

 Exports request body structure of the route.